Blog

 Pros

 My Day also reads your lists and suggests tasks to add to your day based on which tasks are recently added and are due today.
-The Cortana integration allows her to read out your tasks in My Day and other lists.
+The Cortana integration allows her to read your tasks in My Day and other lists.

 Microsoft To Do wunderlist alternative